 There are in today’s economic markets thousands of different strategies and techniques available to let people know about who you are and what you can do for them.
 The question is not “what can I do to attract patients?” the question should be “which strategy is going to best suit me?”

-This way you will invest in the appropriate mediums which will make the best use of your resources.
-But before you consider these mediums, you will need to create the appropriate message to deliver to the appropriate audience.
+This way, you will invest in the appropriate mediums which will make the best use of your resources.
+But before you consider these mediums, you will need to create the proper message to deliver to the appropriate audience.

 This is the essence of what all marketing should be based upon.
 Lead generation is basically all the possible ways in which you can create potential prospects.
-This term is essentially a business term and sometimes dentists fail to see themselves as business owners who have the ability to advertise and inform patients of what they can do for them, but who also needs to generate income to be able to best provide for their patients.
+This term is essentially a business term, and sometimes dentists fail to see themselves as business owners who can advertise and inform patients of what they can do for them but who also need to generate income to be able to best provide for their patients.